Ashley Nathaniel-George: Southend United

 On 5 October 2020, Nathaniel-George joined Southend United for an undisclosed fee.
 Blues boss Mark Molesley was thrilled to get the signing over the line, saying: "Ash is another exciting player.
 He's got really good attributes, he's skillful, very quick and exciting so I think he's one that will have people on the edge of their seat.
 He signed an extended contract with the club in December 2020.
 In April 2021, Nathaniel-George suffered a knee injury which required surgery.
 He returned to training in January 2022.
 On 11 February 2022, Nathaniel-George joined National League South side Ebbsfleet United on a one-month loan deal.
 He was released at the end of the season.

 Torquay United

 In August 2022 he was registered with Torquay United after trialing with the club.
 He made one appearance for the Gulls on the opening day of the season.

 Maidenhead United

 Nathaniel-George joined Maidenhead United on a permanent contract on 2 September 2022.
-He won the supporters' player of the year award for the 2022-23 season.
+He won the supporters' player of the year award for the 2022–23 season.

 York City

-Nathaniel-George joined York City for the 2024-25 season.
+Nathaniel-George joined York City for the 2024–25 season.

+On 16 December 2025, Nathaniel-George joined fellow National League club Hartlepool United on an initial short-term loan deal.
+On 21 December, he made his Hartlepool debut in a 0–0 draw away at Braintree Town.
+He returned to York in late January following a "decidely underwhelming loan", but after two further appearances for York, he left on loan again, joining Wealdstone on loan until the end of the season on 28 March 2026.

+Worthing

+In June 2026 he signed for Worthing.